On this page health and social care professionals can complete a short, secure form to refer a patient to our Skin Camouflage Service.

 Research shows psychosocial interventions can be effective in improving quality of life and appearance anxiety.
 (Di Mattei et al 2015, Norman and Moss 2015)

-Patients are often grateful for successful medical treatment but recovery is more than the medical outcome.
+Patients are often grateful for successful medical treatment, but their recovery is more than the medical outcome.
 We know that the way we look can affect ways we communicate and relate to others, and so it’s understandable that physical changes after treatment can also have psychological and social effects.
 (Griffiths et al 2019)

 While some individuals with more marked distress will need access from specialist psychological support, it has been shown that other healthcare professionals like nurses can make significant difference to many patients’ wellbeing.
 (Clarke & Cooper 2001)